Have you applied for dozens of job listings but haven’t received a callback? It’s possible that your resume is holding you back.

-Recruiters and hiring managers have a keen eye for sneaky resume red flags that you might overlook when writing your resume.
+Recruiters and hiring managers have a keen eye for sneaky resume red flags that might slip your mind as you’re writing a resume.

-In a recent interview with Jen Emmons, Senior Talent Strategist, she told us all about what resume red flags job seekers should look out for.
-Check it out in the video below:
+In a recent video interview with Jen Emmons, Senior Talent Strategist, she told us all about the red flags job seekers should look out for on their resumes:

-And don’t worry!
-We’re here to guide you through the most severe resume mistakes so you can impress employers and land that dream job.
-Get ready to navigate these top nine resume red flags like a master:
+If your resume has one of these red flags, don’t worry!
+We’re here to guide you through the most severe resume mistakes so you can impress employers and land that dream job in 2024:

 If you’ve had multiple jobs in the past few years or have a history of leaving positions quickly, you might look guilty of “job hopping.”